byย James Chepchieng, published on 26/10/2025 6:39 pm EAT

 This not only helps the planet but boosts your farm’s productivity.
 The carbon credits scheme in Kenya makes this possible through government support.

-You must register for carbon credits with bodies like the National Environment Management Authority.
+You must register for carbon credits in Kenya with bodies like the National Environment Management Authority.
 It’s straightforward if you follow the steps.
 Carbon credits certification ensures your project meets standards, like the Verified Carbon Standard.

 How to Get Involved in Carbon Credits in Kenya